wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 * id
   * An arbitrary identifier for the Statement, which is unique across the repository.
 No assumptions can and shall be made about the identifier's structure, and no guarantees are given that the format will stay the same.
 * type
-  * Always ''statement''.
-(Historically, ''claim'' used to be another valid value here.)
+  * Always *statement*.
+(Historically, *claim* used to be another valid value here.)
-* ''mainsnak''
+* mainsnak
   * The Snak representing the value to be associated with the property.
 See @ref #json_snaks below.
 The Property specified in the main Snak must be the same as the Property the Statement is associated with.
 * rank
   * The rank expresses whether this value will be used in queries, and shown be visible per default on a client system.
-The value is either ''preferred'', ''normal'' or ''deprecated''.
+The value is either *preferred*, *normal* or *deprecated*.
 * qualifiers
   * Qualifiers provide a context for the primary value, such as the point in time of measurement.
 Qualifiers are given as lists of snaks, each associated with one property.
 See @ref #json_qualifiers below.
-* ''references''
+* references
   * References record provenance information for the data in the main Snak and qualifiers.
 They are given as a list of reference records; see @ref #json_referneces below.

 (Historically, there was a distinction between Claims, which had only a main snak and qualifiers, and Statements, which also had references.